A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this study, we build and test an efficient daily trading system utilizing a novel loss function to pursue top growth opportunities.
-We add the sector embedding cross-sectionally to adjust each feature's impact in different sectors, perform 1D convolutions in the time dimension, use fully connected layers to reach a probability distribution output, and train the model with the novel return-weighted loss function.
+We add the sector embedding cross-sectionally to adjust each feature's impact in different sectors (and optionally using multi-head attention first), perform 1D convolutions in the time dimension, use fully connected layers to reach a probability distribution output, and train the model with the novel return-weighted loss function.
 In each retraining period, we reset the learning rate to allow the models to adjust for evolving market conditions.
 We utilize mixture-of-experts ensemble to combine individual models and increase stability.
 In terms of return and risk-adjusted return (SR), our new loss function outperforms other traditional loss functions, especially in the later period of 2019-2024.
 The new loss function also shows a smaller maximum drawdown and faster recovery time comparatively, even under the difficult 2008 financial crisis and 2020 COVID pandemic.
-Statistical analysis establishes that the superiority of the new loss function is unlikely by chance in the more recent period, and that it is behind MSE loss slightly in the earlier period.
-We further showcase the power of the new loss function by integrating several independently trained mixture-of-experts ensembles with different randomizations.
+Statistical analysis establishes that the superiority of the new loss function is unlikely by chance in the more recent period, and that it is only behind MSE loss marginally in the earlier period.
+We further increase the capacity of the model by integrating several independently trained mixture-of-experts ensembles with different randomizations.
 This removes the potential bias from only reporting the best ensemble model.
-Furthermore, the integrated model has multiple times the portfolio holding capacity without sacrificing the SR substantially.